The Brownian transport map: Introduction

 Note that we allow $\cc$ to take negative values and that the case $\cc=0$ corresponds to $p$ being log-concave.
 When $\cc\ge 1$ we see that $p$ is more log-concave than $\gamma_d$ ($\cc=1$ when $p=\gamma_d$ as $-\nabla^2\log\left(\frac{d\gamma_d}{dx}\right)=\Id_d$) so in that sense $p$ is more concentrated than $\gamma_d$ and we expect some type of contraction.

 The following result shows that the Brownian transport map is an almost-sure contraction when the target measure satisfies either a convexity assumption or a finite-volume of support assumption.
-For example, as will be clear from the subsequent discussion, Theorem \ref{thm:uniinformal} always improves on the analogous result of Caffarelli which states that when $p$ is $\cc$-log-concave, for $\cc>0$, the optimal transport map is $\frac{1}{\sqrt{\cc}}$-Lipschitz. \begin{theorem} {\normalfont{(Almost-sure contraction)}} Let $p$ be a $\cc$-log-concave measure for some $\cc\in \R$ and let $S:=\textnormal{diam}(\supp (p))$. \\
+For example, as will be clear from the subsequent discussion, Theorem \ref{thm:uniinformal} always improves on the analogous result of Caffarelli which states that when $p$ is $\cc$-log-concave, for $\cc>0$, the optimal transport map is $\frac{1}{\sqrt{\cc}}$-Lipschitz.
+In the remainder of the paper we refer to $\ell$-Lipschitz maps as \emph{contractions with constant $\ell$}. \begin{theorem} {\normalfont{(Almost-sure contraction)}} Let $p$ be a $\cc$-log-concave measure for some $\cc\in \R$ and let $S:=\textnormal{diam}(\supp (p))$. \\

 \begin{enumerate}[(i)] \item If $\cc S^2\ge 1$ then the Brownian transport map between $\gamma$ and $p$ is an almost-sure contraction with constant $\frac{1}{\sqrt{\cc}}$. \\

 \item If $\cc S^2<1$ then the Brownian transport map between $\gamma$ and $p$ is an almost-sure contraction with constant $\left(\frac{e^{1-\cc S^2}+1}{2}\right)^{1/2}S$. \end{enumerate} \end{theorem}